9.7 Pancreas

 A Shot in the Arm

-Giving yourself an injection can be difficult, but for someone with , it may be a matter of life or death.
+Giving yourself an injection can be difficult, but for someone with diabetes, it may be a matter of life or death.
 The person in the photo has diabetes and is injecting themselves with insulin, the hormone that helps control the level of glucose in the blood.
 Insulin is produced by the pancreas.

 Introduction to the Pancreas

-The is a large gland located in the upper left abdomen behind the stomach, as shown in Figure 9.7.2.
+The pancreas is a large gland located in the upper left abdomen behind the stomach, as shown in Figure 9.7.2.
 The pancreas is about 15 cm (6 in) long, and it has a flat, oblong shape.
 Structurally, the pancreas is divided into a head, body, and tail.
 Functionally, the pancreas serves as both an endocrine gland and an exocrine gland.

 • As an endocrine gland, the pancreas is part of the endocrine system.
 As such, it releases hormones (such as insulin) directly into the bloodstream for transport to cells throughout the body.